About Us

 Shirley remains committed to her community through her leadership with a number of civic organizations including as Director of the San Geronimo Cemetery; committee member of the Mid Texas Symphony; executive board member of Republican Women; Director of Sand Hills Volunteer Fire Department; and Director of the Pecan Museum Center.

-Michael York – Lee County
+Michael York – Lee County, Board Secretary

-Vacant – Williamson County
+Terence Davis – Williamson County

 Ex-Officio Board Members

-Burnet County Sheriff’s Office
+Bastrop County Sheriff’s Office

 Guadalupe County Sheriff’s Office

-For Services or Information:
+For Appointments or Information:

 24-Hour Crisis Hotline: